 We're happy that S. koyamae -- one of our best woodland sages for damp, shady conditions -- is available again.
 Sometimes referred to simply as Yellow Sage, it is also commonly known as Shinano-akigiri.

 Koyama Spruce is a rare plant that is endemic to Japan's island of Honshu.
 S. koyamae is also a Honshu native along with its close relatives S. glabrescens (known commonly as Makino ) and S. nipponica.
-The Salvias by Origin category in our product menu (the thick green bar at the top of the page) contains links to lists of sages from many regions of the world, including one titled Japanese Natives.
+The Salvias by Origin category in the product menu atop our homepage contains links to lists of sages from many regions of the world, including Japanese Natives.

 Tomitaro Makino (1862-1957), who is often called the father of Japanese botany, gave S. koyamae its scientific name in 1922.
 He most likely named it for Japanese botanist Mitsuo Koyama (1885-1935) for whom Koyama Spruce (Picea koyamae) is named.